 Camp within Redwood National Park or Surrounding Parks

 This is the number one mistake we made – not camping.
-It was still a little cool when we were there, but if I could do it over again – I’d find a cabin to rent at a campground or pack warm layers.
-Instead we stayed in Eureka and had a horrible experience.
+It was still a little cool when we were there, but if I could do it again, I’d find a cabin to rent at a campground or pack warm layers.
+Instead, we stayed in Eureka and had a horrible experience.
 I won’t go into details (unless you ask me), but staying in town was not a pleasant experience.

 Plus, that morning light in the forest is gorgeous and it’s good to stay close so you can get out early.